ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 ---
 Photo by [Galen Crout.](https://unsplash.com/photos/fItRJ7AHak8)

 As a Darjeelingey, I prefer getting my tea directly from Darjeeling.
-I ask my folks, once in a while, to send me teas, which is quite an involved process.
-They have to walk uphill all the way to the town, taste the tea, buy it,  pack it and then send it through a reliable courier service.
-Therefore, I avoid troubling them, unless I really need to, and have been purchasing my tea from the following online retailers:
+I ask my folks (only once in a while) to send me teas, which is quite an involved process in practice.
+They have to walk all the way to the town, taste the tea, buy it,  pack it and then send it through a reliable courier service.
+I avoid troubling them unless I desperately need to.
+Therefore, I purchase Darjeeling tea from the following online retailers:

 *   [Teabox](#teabox)